 46 Draycott Road, Ensbury Park, Bournemouth, Dorset

-The church is a modest building in a simple Arts & Crafts style, of brick under a tiled roof with metal leaded windows set within white painted wooden frames.
+A modest building in a simple Arts & Crafts style, of brick under a tiled roof with metal leaded windows set within white painted wooden frames.
 It comprises nave and sanctuary under one roof, with sacristies under a catslide roof.
-The full width narthex may be a slightly later addition and has a flat roof hidden behind a parapet.
-It is, however, built of the same wire cut bricks.
+The full-width narthex may be a slightly later addition and has a flat roof hidden behind a parapet.
+It is, however, built of the same wire-cut bricks.
 Hipped roof and the east end, half-hipped at the west end with a curious angled louvred bell turret placed at the top of the hip, effectively in front of a gablet.
-The other distinguished feature is the stone statue of St Bernadette, placed over the west door.
-The sculptor’s name is given as Bernard Davis.
-The windows of the church are large three-light windows of domestic character, though with Gothic detailing in the leaded lights.
+Stone statue of St Bernadette over the west door; the sculptor’s name is given as Bernard Davis.
+Large three-light windows of domestic character, though with Gothic detailing in the leaded lights.
 Small single windows to the narthex.

 Original Date: 1934